kapicorp/kapitan/docs/kap_proposals/kap_1_external_dependencies.md

 $ kapitan compile --fetch
 ```

-Users can also add the `fetch_always: true` option to the `kapitan.dependencies` in the inventory in order to force fetch of the dependencies of the target every time.
+Users can also add the `force_fetch: true` option to the `kapitan.dependencies` in the inventory in order to force fetch of the dependencies of the target every time.

 ## Implementation details